ramuit44/galactusWeatherWidgetFactory/README.md

 * Used basic bootstrap classes for styling.
 Other than styling with weather icons, I didn't need the feel to add any further styling like additonal fonts , colors , animations for the widget editor and widget itself.
 Please let me know otherwise, infact I can do rich UX page as well.

+* Performance:  Have cached openWeatherMap API $http get call  using param {cache:true}, so that for a given session and for a given same set of input parameter values , the response is fetched from cache rather than making actual HTTP call.
+This is particularly helpful in improviing performance of the Weather widget editor where mutiple widgets with same input params are created and displayed.

 * Written unit testcase for each and every service methods, directives, filters of the weather widget directive.
-Test cases also written for the wrapper directive 'weather-widget-editor-output' and controller methods of the WeatherWidgetEditor.
+Test cases also written for the wrapper directive 'weather-widget-editor-output' and controller methods of the WeatherWidgetEditor. <b>The test code coverage is around 93 %</b>
      * The testcases were written to cover till the http layer of services.
 Mocked the http responses using the angular httpbackend service.
-<b>The test code coverage is around 93 %</b>

 ## Notes